masumhabib/PlotPub/README.md

 See <code>plotSize.m</code> for more details.

-You can also load a previously saved MATLAB fig file and export it using <code>setPlotProp</code>:
+You can also load a previously saved MATLAB fig file and export it using
+<code>Plot</code> class:

 ```matlab
 clear all;